HELP · FAQ

 Frequently asked questions.

-Plain answers about what Retrics reads, how it scores who is drifting away, how we measure the revenue you actually recover, and what happens to your data.
-If your question isn't here, write to us at hello@retrics.ai.
+Plain answers about what Retrics reads, how it scores who is drifting away, how the recovered-revenue method works and why the figure stays withheld today, and what happens to your data.

 What is Retrics, in one sentence?

 No. This is the most important thing to understand about how Retrics works.
-Retrics drafts — it does not send.
-When a customer looks overdue or at risk, Retrics writes a suggested message and puts it in front of you.
-Nothing reaches a customer until you approve it and either send it or hand it off to your email tool.
+Retrics picks the who and the when — you write the what.
+When a customer looks overdue or at risk, Retrics ranks the move by expected dollars, freezes the audience, and withholds a randomized control that is never messaged; the copy is yours.
+Nothing reaches a customer from Retrics at all: you approve the audience, export the campaign-safe CSV, and send it from your own email tool.

 We built it this way on purpose.
 You know your brand voice, your promotions, and your inbox reputation better than any model does.
-Retrics does the pattern-finding; you keep the send button.
+Retrics does the pattern-finding; you keep the words — and the send button, which lives in your own platform, not in Retrics.

 What data does Retrics read from my store?